|Written by Historian|

 In the early days of AI the neural network approach seemed to be having more success.
 Indeed there was almost a hysteria surrounding the development of one particular type of neural network – the perceptron.

 Then the bubble burst.
 Minsky had met Seymour Papert and they were both thinking about the problem of working out exactly what a perceptron could do.
-The shocking truth that was revealed in the book that they wrote together “Perceptrons” was that there really were some very simple things that a perceptron cannot learn.
+The shocking truth that was revealed in the book that they wrote together in 1969 “Perceptrons” was that there really were some very simple things that a perceptron cannot learn.
 In particular concepts such as “odd” and “even” are beyond a perceptron, no matter how big it is or how long you give it to learn.

 The perceptron book effectively discouraged any further work in the field simply because no funding organisation would give grants to crackpot AI research.
 For some 10 years, until the start of the 80s, the neural network approach to AI was effectively dead.
 A few places, mainly psychology labs and neurology labs still worked on the problem but progress was very slow.
-What started the revival was the discovery that multi-layer networks could be trained and they could solve the problems that Minsky and Papert had proved impossible for a perceptron.
+What started the revival was the discovery that multi-layer networks could be trained and they could solve the problems that Minsky and Papert had proved impossible for a single layer of perceptron.